 The Danube river – from backwater to energy artery

-Some days ago I met an old couple from Düsseldorf in the tram.
-They were on a Danube cruise from Düsseldorf through the Rhine, the Main, the Rhine-Main-Danube channel and all the Danube river down to the Black Sea and back.
+Some days ago I met an old couple from Düsseldorf on the tram.
+They were on a Danube cruise from Düsseldorf through the Rhine, the Main, the Rhine-Main-Danube channel, and all the Danube River down to the Black Sea and back.
 That’s an impressively long trip through the mightiest inland waterway system of Europe.

 They were on the way back home and stopped for one day to relish Viennese delight.
 And they told me about their impressions.